xiix0/scam/README.md

-You have had a long-term stimulation relative to business.
+You learn to write as if to someone else because NEXT YEAR YOU WILL BE "SOMEONE ELSE."